 Comes from the top

 Every organization has a hierarchy leading the company and keeping it on the ground.
-The idea of innovation surfaces from the need for change and growth.
+The idea of corporate innovation surfaces from the need for change and growth.
 Ideally, the people that drive the innovation are part of the C-level executives team.
 They are usually in charge of making sure that the company’s strategic goals are being met, as well as hiring competent and skilled people in order to reach their goal.
 Essentially, they are the ones expressing the urge for innovation, being capable of understanding the impact of the results.

 [Related article - 66 Mistakes Every Startup CEO Makes]